rust-shogi-crates/shogi_core/README.md

 # shogi_core
-Defines fundamental data types and functions
+This crate defines fundamental data types and functions.